wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 ## Isn't for...of slower?

 Maybe, but you're not gonna notice the difference.
+And if you do, you should use a numeric `for` loop.

 I used [JS Benchmark](https://jsbenchmark.com/) to test the summation of 10 million numbers using both iteration techniques.